View Betty Singleton's Obituary on cincinnati.com and share memories

 Betty Singleton

-Milford - Betty Jean Singleton, 95, passed Feb.
-28, 2020.
-Beloved wife of the late Kenneth Singleton; She is survived by her children and spouses; Alan (June) Singleton, JoAnn Fairbanks, Jan (Ed) Jorgensen and Rob Singleton; grandchildren Greg, Chad, Jason & Jennifer and 7 great grandchildren.
-Service 11 AM Monday March 3, 2020 with visitation from 10 - 11 AM at the Evans Funeral Home 741 Center St. Milford, OH.
+Milford - Betty Jean Singleton, 95, passed February 28, 2020.
+Beloved wife of the late Kenneth Singleton; She is survived by her children and spouses; Alan (June) Singleton, JoAnn Fairbanks, Jan (Ed) Jorgensen and Rob Singleton; grandchildren Greg, Chad, Jason & Jennifer; great grandchildren Matthew, Ryan, Rylee, Addy, Landon, Aria and Bella.
+Service 11 AM Monday March 2, 2020 with visitation from 10 - 11 AM at the Evans Funeral Home 741 Center St. Milford, OH.
 In Lieu of flowers memorials may be sent to .